star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 Review the information below to successfully submit your MISM application

-The Master of Information Systems Management (MISM) program has multiple, specialized academic pathways emphasizing multidisciplinary thinking, teamwork, and leadership through experiential learning and co-curricular programming.
+The Master of Information Systems Management program has four specialized academic pathways emphasizing multidisciplinary thinking, teamwork, and leadership through experiential learning and co-curricular programming.
 Some pathways have different application requirements, so it is important for you to review the information below regarding the application deadline and requirements before you begin your online application.

 Before you begin your online application, please carefully review the information below.